pal03377/master-thesis/thesis.typ

   caption: [Analysis Object Model for the Artemis System concerning feedback suggestions], ) <analysisObjectModel>

 A *Course* has multiple *Users*, each with a name.
-These might be *Students*, *Tutors* or *Instructors*.
+These might be *Students* or *Tutors*.
-There are several *Exercises* in a course, which can be either *Text Exercises* or *Programming Exercises*, with the corresponding type of content.
+There are several *Exercises* in a course, which can either be *Text Exercises* or *Programming Exercises*, with the corresponding type of content.
 Each exercise has a title, a maximum score, and a due date.
-The course instructors can _select the assessment module_ for any exercise.
-This way, they can choose between the different approaches for feedback suggestions.
 Students can create a *Submission* for an exercise, which contains the actual content of their solution.
 Tutors can _view_ these submissions and _assess_ them.
-Athena will _suggest feedback_ on the submission.
+A *SuggestionFactory* (Athena) provides *Feedback Suggestions* on the submission.
+The *Researcher* can change the _suggestion algorithms_ of the suggestion factory, _inspect the statistics_ of the assessment modules, and _test the generation of suggestions_ independently of the LMS.
+The *Administrator* can _inspect the health_ of the external generation service and _select the assessment module for each exercise type_.

-This feedback is a *Feedback Suggestion*, which the tutor can _accept_, _modify_ or _discard_.
+The tutor can _accept_, _modify_ or _discard_ the suggestions generated by the suggestion factory.
 There are two other types of feedback: *Manual Feedback*, which is given by the tutor, and *Automatic Feedback*, which is given on programming exercises using the fully automatic tests in Artemis.
 A *Feedback* consists of the feedback text, an optional reference to the location in the submission that it applies to and a given number of credits, which can also be negative.
 A collection of feedback creates an *Assessment*, which is the result of assessing a submission.
 It has a given non-negative score and can be _submitted_ by the tutor.